Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Optimal Selection Conformal Prediction (OSCP)

+To provide a clear overview of the OSCP approach, we summarize the procedural flow as follows:

-\paragraph{Step 2: Determine the optimal score function} Given a norm to calculate \emph{normed-residual-series} of the calibration data, the parameterized score function $\mathcal{A}$ is defined as where $r_0,...,r_{T-1}$ are parameters need to be determined.
-Specifically, we use $D_{\mathrm{cal},1}$ to formulate a mixed-integer linear programming problem to find optimal parameters $r_0^*,...,r_{T-1}^*$, and the detailed formulations are in Section \ref{subsec: Compute r_t}.
+\begin{enumerate} \item[1)] \textbf{Split calibration data:} We randomly split the calibration dataset $D_{\mathrm{cal}}$ into two disjoint subsets $D_{\mathrm{cal},1}$, $D_{\mathrm{cal},2}$ with size $n_1$, $n_2$.
+Although there is no requirement on how to split the dataset, in our numerical implementation we use $n_1\approx n_2$. \item[2)] \textbf{Optimize the parameters of score function:} Define the parameterized score function $\mathcal{A}$ by where $r_0,...,r_{T-1}$ are parameters that need to be determined.
+Specifically, we use the first set, $D_{\mathrm{cal},1}$, to formulate an MILP problem to find parameters $r_0^*,...,r_{T-1}^*$ (see Section \ref{subsec: Compute r_t}).